art-institute-of-chicago/artic.edu/docs/apiModels.md

 ## Has Many relationship

 We implemented a basic HasMany relationship that works like our Eloquent counterpart.
-The difference is that his one uses an array of ids (returned by the API) to load the correct elements.
+The difference is that this one uses an array of ids (returned by the API) to load the correct elements.

 See `App\Models\Api\Exhibition`.
 It contains several hasMany relations.
-These will be taken those Id's returned by the API and loading a collection with the corresponding API model objects.
+These will be taken those Ids returned by the API and loading a collection with the corresponding API model objects.

 ```php
 public function artworks()